asanso/Endomorphisms-for-Faster-Cryptography-on-Elliptic-Curves-of-Moderate-CM-Discriminants/README.md

 3. **Comparative Context**
  * In the first two lines of each curve’s results, the time of evaluating the endomorphism $\phi$ is compared against that taken to double a point $\ell^\prime = \lceil \ell/2 \rceil$ times, where the value $\ell$ is indicated in the third column of Table 1 from the paper.
  * The second entry compares the standard scalar multiplication against the GLV optimization using $\phi$.

+ **N.B.** The benchmarks are averaged over 1000 instances of the routine.
+Besides, the endomorphism $\phi$ is not evaluated via (the homogeneous version of) Horner's scheme as proposed in the paper, but more elementarily.
+Therefore, (GLV based on) $\phi$ is even faster when implemented more properly.